Current emissions in Norway

 Quick stats about Norway

 In 2022 the average emissions of Norway were 30 g CO2eq/kWh.
-99% of energy was produced from renewable sources, with the major source for energy being Hydro (87.5%).
+99% of energy was produced from renewable sources, with the main source for energy being Hydro (87.5%).

 Norway is one of the top countries in renewable energy production.